openstack/designate/doc/source/devstack.rst

 DevStack
 ========================

-The Designate team maintain a fork of devstack with Designate integration.
+The Designate team maintains a fork of devstack with Designate integration.

 .. note::
    This is a WIP.
 Expect issues!